-- FINS3630 Bank Financial Management
+Bank Financial Management FINS3630

-- FINS3631 Risk and Insurance

-- FINS3632 Regulation in Capital Markets

-- FINS3633 Real Estate Finance and Investment

-- FINS3634 Lending and Liquidity Management
+FINS3632 Regulation in Capital Markets FINS3633 Real Estate Finance and Investment FINS3634 Lending and Liquidity Management

-- FINS3635 Options, Futures and Risk Management Techniques
+FINS3635 Options, Futures and Risk Management

-- FINS3775 Research Methods in Finance 1

-(ii) One further option must be chosen from undergraduate subjects offered by either the School of Banking and Finance or the School of Information Systems or any other subject approved by the Heads of School. (iii) One option must be one 56hr or two 28hr Category A General Education subject/s.
+- (ii) One further option must be chosen from undergraduate subjects offered by either the School of Banking and Finance or the School of Information Systems or any other subject approved by the Heads of School. - (iii) One option must be one 56hr or two 28hr Category A General Education subject/s.
 One option must be one 56hr or two 28hr Category B General Education subject/s.